diversemix/diversemix.github.io.old/readme.md

 ## About the Author

-The auther has PhD in Condensed matter and material phyics, who after a short time lecturing entered the field of software development in 1996.
+The auther has PhD in condensed matter and material phyics, who after a short time lecturing entered the field of software development in 1996.
 They started writing software on the ZX Spectrum in 1984 and since then have used a variety of languages over the past 30+ years.

 -----